dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ::: moniker range=">= aspnetcore-2.0"

-`AddEnvironmentVariables` is automatically called for environment variables prefixed with `ASPNETCORE_` when you initialize a new <xref:Microsoft.AspNetCore.Hosting.WebHostBuilder> with <xref:Microsoft.AspNetCore.WebHost.CreateDefaultBuilder*>.
+`AddEnvironmentVariables` is automatically called for environment variables prefixed with `ASPNETCORE_` when you initialize a new <xref:Microsoft.AspNetCore.Hosting.WebHostBuilder>.
 For more information, see [Web Host: Set up a host](xref:fundamentals/host/web-host#set-up-a-host).

 `CreateDefaultBuilder` also loads: